Frequently Asked Questions

 |Where can I purchase a hunting or fishing license?|

 Hunting and Fishing licenses are available for purchase in our office.
-The season starts October 1st and goes through September 31st.
-Licenses go on sale for the next season the third week in August.
-Please provide a driver's license, last year's license or a valid form or identification.
+Annual hunting licenses and privileges are valid from September 1 through August 31 each year.
+Fishing Licenses are valid for one full year (365 days) from the date of purchase.
+Please provide a driver's license, last year's license or a valid form of identification.
 A fishing license is required for anyone over the age of sixteen years of age.
+For additional information, please visit www.dec.ny.gov.

 |How and when do I license my dog?|